 Granada / Madrid

-Participants live and eat their meals with carefully screened Spanish families.
+Participants live and eat their meals in local Spanish households.
 Host families provide laundry services for the students.